Naelpuissant/FroopyDB/README.md

 - Write wal log in a channel
 - Flush memtable in a channel
 - Skiplist mutexed
+- SST write ordered in a channel (flush/compaction)
 - immutable memtables atomic pointer + copy on write (CoW)
 - SSTables store atomic pointer + copy on write (CoW)